mozilla/pontoon/docs/user/localizing-your-projects.rst

 -------------
 Before you can set up a new project in Pontoon:

-1. Ensure your project works with one of the `supported l10n frameworks`_.
+1. Ensure your project works with one of the :doc:`supported l10n frameworks <../index>`
 2. Extract localizable strings into resource files.
 3. Push resource files to your GitHub repository.
 4. Make sure your Pontoon instance has write access to your repository.